cityofsomerville/Hack-Across-311-Snow/README.md

 ## Build & development
-After you clone repo
+After you clone repo dependencies need to be loaded

-Run `grunt` for building and `grunt serve` for preview.
+    cd Hack-Across-311-Snow
+    npm install
+    bower install

+The grunt utility is then used to execute various tasks.
+On the command line run `grunt` for building and `grunt serve` for preview and development with live reloading, i.e. changes are immediately reflected in the browser without refresh.

 ## Testing